Contraction surgery isn't a new concept. There are many wonderful bloggers who have shared lessons in the past.

 Once the kids were settled on the floor, I gave each child a rubber band.
 The kids were asked to work to make the rubber band expand.
 Most figured this meant to spread or stretch it out.
 Then it was time to discuss the opposite of expand, contract.
 In summary, we came out of this lesson understanding that contract meant to make smaller.

-Once my students understood the word contract, we transferred our learning.
-This week brainpopjr.com has a free video about Contractions.
+Once my students understood the word contract, we watched a brainpopjr.com free video, for this week, about Contractions.
 If you are reading my post in later weeks, the video will no longer be available to you free until next year.
 I encourage you to get a membership for one computer.
-I pay a monthly fee of $8 a month.
-It's so cheap!
+I pay a monthly fee of $8.
+It's worth every penny.

 The above video is only a few minutes long but the teacher in me won't allow the kids to watch uninterrupted.
 I stopped and addressed each concept as it was introduced.
 Brain Pop instructs with the words not, have, had, has, are, am, AND will.
 I love how they form a sentence using the two base words for each contraction.
 Once the words were highlighted red, I paused the video.
 We worked to contract the two highlighted words by making a letter or two disappear in order to form a contraction.
 Most of the kids use contractions orally but haven't made the connection until today.
 Once we determined the contraction, I played the video to confirm our answer.